qingkaikong/qingkaikong/GGB_notes/GGB_week2.md

 * "How Should One Read a Book?" by Virginia Woolf (GGB Vol. 5, pp. 1-14)
 * "Mathematics, the Mirror of Civilization" by Lancelot Hogben (GGB Vol. 9, pp. 1-23)
 * "Of Youth and Age" by Francis Bacon (GGB Vol. 7, pp. 1-4)
-* "Childhood and Youth" by John Stuart Mill from Autobiography (GBB Vol. 6, pp. 1-23)
+* "Childhood and Youth" by John Stuart Mill from Autobiography (GGB Vol. 6, pp. 1-23)
 * "The Open Boat" by Stephen Crane (GGB Vol. 3, pp. 1-26)

 For week 2, I start to read more of the different categories.